-Here’s a rundown with everything you need to know about the best 2018 World Cup stickers, looking at the different coloured fronts and backs, and the most valuable options.
+Here’s a rundown with everything you need to know about the best 2018 World Cup stickers.
+We’ll look at the different coloured fronts and backs, and the most valuable options.

 There are two 2018 World Cup Sticker releases, which use the same images on the front.

 The black and white back is seen with the base set, while the reverse on the alternative stickers are pink.
 The numbers are also different for the pink-backed versions compared to the 682 stickers seen with the base release.

 (This is because the pink backed set only has 670 stickers in total.)

 It was released in Argentina, Australia, Belgium, Bulgaria, China, Colombia, Croatia, Cyprus, Czech Republic, Greece, Guatemala, Hungary, Luxembourg, Malta, Netherlands, New Zealand, Peru, Poland, Romania, Slovakia, Turkey, Ukraine, and South Africa.

 For example, here are the two Neymar Jr. stickers laid side by side.

 As you can see, there’s no real difference in terms of the overall design aside from the colour of the reverse and an alternative number to reflect the set changes.